-Our device is a 3 mm $\times $ 10 mm chip fabricated on a single crystal sapphire substrate (see Supplementary Fig.~1b).
+{\bf Methods}\\ {\bf Superconducting circuit device}\\ Our device is a 3 mm $\times $ 10 mm chip fabricated on a single crystal sapphire substrate (see Supplementary Fig.~1b).
 The superconducting coplanar waveguide resonator is defined by patterning a niobium thin film using optical lithography.
 The flux qubit consists of two identical large JJs and a smaller JJ (with an area ratio $\alpha \approx \mathrm{0.5}$) in a loop geometry.

 The qubit loop and its connection to the center conductor of the coplanar waveguide resonator are made by electron beam lithography and double-angle evaporation of aluminum.
 Placing the qubit loop near the antinode of the current distribution for the $n=2$ mode of the resonator makes the qubit coupled to the $n=1$ mode and the $n=2$ mode of the resonator simultaneously (see Fig.~\ref{fig1}a).

-The values of the Josephson energy $E_J/2\pi=173\ \mathrm{GHz}$, the area ratio $\alpha \approx \mathrm{0.5}$ and ${E_J}/{E_C} \approx 100$ of the JJs in the qubit are optimized to ensure the flux qubit working as an effective nonlinear coupler, i.e., both far-away detuned and strongly coupled with the relevant modes of the resonator, and are used to numerically diagonalize the three-junction flux qubit Hamiltonian to estimate the values of $\Delta$ and $I_p$.
+The values of the Josephson energy $E_J/h=173\ \mathrm{GHz}$, the area ratio $\alpha \approx \mathrm{0.5}$ and ${E_J}/{E_C} \approx 100$ of the JJs in the qubit are optimized to ensure the flux qubit working as an effective nonlinear coupler, i.e., both far-away detuned and strongly coupled with the relevant modes of the resonator, and are used to numerically diagonalize the three-junction flux qubit Hamiltonian to estimate the values of $\Delta$ and $I_p$.